 Types of Conjunctions

 • They are so nervous that they cannot interpret the story.

-• Lukas and I play ludo together.
+• Lukas and I play Ludo together.

+Types of Conjunctions